-LIT-204 Forms of Literature: Nonfiction (3.00)
+LIT-204 Forms of Literature: Nonfiction (3)

 Focuses on literary nonfiction - essays, memoirs, profiles or criticism - that aspires not only to inform, but also to employ language aesthetically and prompt reflection on experience.
 Students will explore, through literature and critical theory, the following questions: What is literary nonfiction?
 How are works of literary nonfiction crafted, read and interpreted?
 How are they different from and similar to other forms of literary expression?
 How does form affect interpretation?
+Credits: 3, Hours: (3/0/0/0), Prereq: ENG-105 or ENG-120; Arts & Sciences Elective Code: A terpreting plays, exploring the following questions: What is drama?
+How are works of drama crafted, read and interpreted?
+How are they different from and similar to other forms of literary expression?
+How does form affect interpretation?
 Credits: 3, Hours: (3/0/0/0), Prereq: ENG-105 or ENG-120; Arts & Sciences Elective Code: A

-LIT-205 Forms of Literature: Drama (3.00)
+LIT-205 Forms of Literature: Drama (3)